 - We would have a faster morning routine because you only have one outfit choice.

-- Kids wouldn’t fight over or steal one another’s brand name clothing because we’re all wearing uniforms.
+- Kids wouldn’t fight over or steal one another’s brand-name clothing because we’re all wearing uniforms.

-For example, the fast morning routine detail could be paired with a detail about the eliminating of arguments between parent and child over appropriate clothing.
+- REASON 1: Group the fast morning routine detail with the detail about the elimination of arguments between parent and child over appropriate clothing.
 These both provide supporting evidence that uniforms decrease family stress.

 - REASON 2: Group the elimination of social stigma and economic barrier under a broader category that wearing uniforms levels the playing field among students.